Nyakki-Labs-0x420/sslpwn/README.md

 ## Acknowledgements

 This project combines and extends public proofs of concept for the listed vulnerabilities into a single tool for practical security testing.
+Quantum acceleration powered by [OpenQuantum](https://openquantum.com) and the Rigetti Cepheus‑1‑108Q QPU.